gcovr/gcovr/doc/source/guide.rst

 as if the flag had been provided on the command line.
 When their value is “no”, they are explicitly disabled by assigning their default value.
-The :option:`-j` flag is special as it takes an optional argument.
+The :option:`-j<gcovr -j>` flag is special as it takes an optional argument.
 In the config file,
 ``gcov-parallel = yes`` would refer to the no-argument form, whereas ``gcov-parallel = 4`` would provide an explicit argument.